Preparing Your Application | Graduate Studies

 2. Application Fee

-3. You will be asked to provide the email contact information for 3 recommenders.
+3. Email contact information for three (3) recommenders.
 Your recommenders will receive an automated email asking that they complete an online letter of recommendation for you.

 Test and Scores